GSoftwareDevelopment/MIDICar-Player/README.md

 They load in the area from $2000 onward.
 After running, a corresponding message should appear on the screen (the name of the driver)

 More about the drivers in the document `general drivers concept.md` in the `/doc` directory.

+## Bundling

+There may be problems loading the driver from under DOS that do not have a Command Line with parameter passing.
+The solution to this is to be able to link the driver together with the main program.

+The important thing with this operation is that the main program is CONNECTED TO the driver, not the other way around.

+The linking operation can be performed on a PC using (under Linux) the command:

+`cat driver MCP.EXE >> mcpbundl.exe`.

+in place of `driver` specify the name of the driver file.
+Of course, the name of the resulting file can be different :)

 # Compilation